abitofhelp/servicelib/docs/Integration_Tests.md

 - **Metrics Recording Failures**: These may occur if the OpenTelemetry collector is not properly configured or not running.
 Check the collector configuration and status.

 - **HTTP Instrumentation Failures**: These may occur if the HTTP server or client is not properly configured.
 Check the HTTP configuration in the test.

+- **Database Connection Failures**: These may occur if the database is not running or if the connection string is incorrect.
+Check that the database is running and accessible, and that the connection string is correct.

 ### Debugging Test Failures